24

 Laying the foundations for innovative capacity

-With current economic growth of just 0.2 per cent compared to the previous year, all companies are forced to innovate and tap into new markets.
-However, organisations often lack the necessary foundations to be able to develop genuine innovations in the first place.
+Organizations often lack the necessary foundations to be able to develop genuine innovations at all.
 These basics include efficient processes and seamless data integration.
 The focus should therefore be on ‘smart innovation’ rather than ‘radical transformation’.
 In concrete terms, this form of housekeeping means creating tangible process and efficiency benefits with smart, strategic and manageable investments in smart innovations.
 At the same time, this allows companies to catch up in terms of digitalisation without having to make a complete tabula rasa from a technological perspective.
 Although this approach is not necessarily glamorous, it is crucial for paving the way for future innovations and saving money and time at the same time.
 This trend will define the year 2024 and will probably continue in 2025.

 Housekeeping focuses in particular on the availability and processing of company data.
 This is the fuel of the modern economy and plays a central role in informed decision-making processes and innovation.
 However, the required data is often trapped in silos or difficult to access.
 To change this, organisations need to identify the key data sources and metrics that drive their business decisions.
 But the atomisation of process capabilities, i.e. flexibilities via infrastructure as code that were previously encapsulated in static digital process flows and thus not available to mix and match for new process derivatives, is also relevant.
 Both aspects can even be regarded as roughly equivalent.